 - EPA Tool for Improving Water Quality at the Site, Neighborhood, and Municipal Scales - EPA water quality scorecard that will help communities in rural, suburban and urban settings incorporate green infrastructure practices to protect local water quality and improve both the built and natural environment.
 The Water Quality Scorecard was developed to help local governments identify opportunities to remove barriers and revise and create codes, ordinances, and incentives to better protect water quality.
 Download a copy of the Water Quality Scorecard.

 - Your Water, Your Choice: An on-line Tool - Check out this on-line tool for producing customizable messaging for local officials on options for protecting water quality.
 Visit Your Water Your Decision.

-- EPA Releases EnviroAtlas Ecosystem Mapping Tool - The U.S. Environmental Protection Agency (EPA) has released EnviroAtlas, a web-based interactive tool that integrates over 300 separate data layers, helps decision makers understand the implications of planning and policy decisions on our fragile ecosystems and the communities who depend on goods and services from these ecosystems.
+- EPA EnviroAtlas Ecosystem Mapping Tool - The U.S. Environmental Protection Agency (EPA) EnviroAtlas is a web-based interactive tool that integrates over 300 separate data layers, helps decision makers understand the implications of planning and policy decisions on our fragile ecosystems and the communities who depend on goods and services from these ecosystems.
 EnviroAtlas is designed for people from all levels of government, professionals, researchers, educators, non-governmental organizations, and anyone interested in considering the benefits or impacts of a decision, such as siting a new road or city park.
 EnviroAtlas can be accessed here.